PyCQA/isort/docs/configuration/options.md

  - --no-sections

 ## Known Future Library
-Force sortImports to recognize a module as part of the future compatibility libraries.
+Force isort to recognize a module as part of the future compatibility libraries.

 **Type:** Frozenset
 **Default:** `frozenset({'__future__'})`